shiehn/signals-and-sorcery-docs/src/elixirs/README.md

 # Elixir Client

-The Elixir client is a Python3 library that allows you to create and run Elixirs from your local machine.
-It is a simple wrapper around the DAWNet API.
-It is useful for creating and testing Elixirs locally before deploying them to a remote server.
-It is also useful for creating Elixirs that are not intended to be run in a remote server.
-For example, you may want to create an Elixir that runs on your local machine, but is triggered by a remote DAWNet plugin.
+The Elixir client is a Python package that enables you to write python functions, package the functions and expose them to Crucible plugins.
+It is a simple wrapper around the Signals & Sorcery API.

 ## How do I make my own?